Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Symbol"

-Re-exports all named exports from the "effect/Symbol" module as "Symbol".
+Re-exports all named exports from the "effect/Symbol" module as `Symbol`.

 **Signature**